 - Findhorn Foundation

-- Findhorn Beach
+- Royal Findhorn Yacht Club

-Findhorn is famous for its beach, tidal bay and eco-village.
+The village is famous for its beach, tidal bay and eco-village.
 It has a population of around 1000 with a convenience store, cafes, bakery, pubs and a watersports centre.